 Zach is part of Babbel’s Communications team, where he’s responsible for collaborating on research projects with applied linguists and academics from various disciplines.
 Here he describes a recent case study conducted with researchers based in Sweden.
 Zach had the privilege to work with principal investigator Dr. Linda Bradley, who along with the Minclusion research team at Chalmers University of Technology, has developed an app for Arabic speaking migrants.
-The results of the Babbel case study demonstrate how using mobile language apps can complement traditional language courses for migrants.
+The results of the Babbel case study demonstrate how using mobile language apps can complement traditional language classes for migrants.

 Like many Babbel users, I know firsthand the importance of learning the local language when integrating into a new culture.
 I moved to Berlin, Germany six years ago at the age of 27.
 At the time, my German knowledge was limited to passive comprehension of a handful of loan words (Kindergarten, Doppelgänger), food and drinks (Wiener Schnitzel, Lager) and cognates (Baby, Vitamin).
 I quickly realized this wouldn’t suffice when trying to find housing, work and establish myself in my new city.
 The beginner-level German courses I took and the great deal of time I spent practicing with a tandem partner gave me a solid foundation, but with a full-time job and other responsibilities, my progress was always slower than I’d hoped.
 After I started working at Babbel I began to wonder if learning with an app could have helped me.
 And moreover, could mobile learning assist those who have been displaced by conflicts or disasters in their home countries, enabling asylum seekers to assimilate more quickly?